packagist/private-packagist-docs/docs/conductor/getting-started.md

 - Click on the task "Verify the continuous integration setup"
 - Use the "Schedule now" button to test your setup

-You can see the state of your task and last events for the task.
+You can see the state of your task and the last events for the task.
 Once the task is executed, watch your CI platform:
 You should see a run for the just added workflow.
 Examine the run if it succeeded.

 If it was successful your CI configuration is verified and complete.
 Conductor will trigger your workflow with the next task in the list.
 This time it will send a pull request.

-When you ran into errors, troubleshoot and fix.
+When you run into errors, troubleshoot and fix them.
 You can trigger the workflow again by restarting the CI verification task.
 The restart button is available after the first execution.